elosteam/ELOS-For-Discord/README.md

 ## License

 Licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.
+ELOS™ is a trademark of MyLittleElement.

+The ELOS name, logo, and branding may not be used for modified or unofficial versions without permission.

 <img src="elosdc_logo.png" alt="ELOS for Discord" width="75px" align="right"/> <img src="elos_logo.png" alt="ELOS for Discord" width="75px" align="left"/>